nzakas/understandinges6/manuscript/01-Block-Bindings.md

 Here, the binding `person` is created with an initial value of an object with one property.
 It's possible to change `person.name` without causing an error because this changes what `person` contains and doesn't change the value that `person` is bound to.
 When this code attempts to assign a value to `person` (thus attempting to change the binding), an error will be thrown.
 This subtlety in how `const` works with objects is easy to misunderstand.
 Just remember: `const` prevents modification of the binding, not modification of the bound value.

-W> Several browsers implement pre-ECMAScript 6 versions of `const`, so be aware of this when you use this declaration type.
-Implementations range from being simply a synonym for `var` (allowing the value to be overwritten) to actually defining constants but only in the global or function scope.
-For this reason, be especially careful with using `const` in a production system.
-It may not provide the functionality you expect.

 ### The Temporal Dead Zone

-Unlike `var` syntax, `let` and `const` variables have no hoisting characteristics.
-A variable declared with either cannot be accessed until after the declaration.
-Attempting to do so results in a reference error, even when using normally safe operations such as the `typeof` operation in this `if` statement:
+A variable declared with either `let` or `const` cannot be accessed until after the declaration.
+Attempting to do so results in a reference error, even when using normally safe operations such as the `typeof` operation in this example:

 ```js
 if (condition) {